-- Safety planning using a therapeutic tool designed specifically to work with Indigenous people
+- safety planning using a therapeutic tool designed specifically to work with Indigenous people; and

 The Wadeye safe house relies strongly on community support to ensure quality service delivery and works closely with the police, community health service and the night patrol.”

 One Tree Wadeye safe house works with the NT government and a range of stakeholders to support women and children who have been identified as at risk of homelessness due to unsafe circumstances at home.
 The service provides follow-up consultations with clients who may need additional support.
 Welfare visits can be arranged in conjunction with the Office of Children and Families and the Aboriginal Community Police Officer for Wadeye.
 The safe house also works with the Aboriginal Legal Service NAAFVLS and the police to ensure appropriate legal actions are taken in regard to domestic violence orders and trespass orders, to improve living arrangements.
 One Tree Wadeye safe house has developed an innovative approach to preventing female homelessness in Wadeye, through facilitating and promoting discussion around domestic violence and safety planning.

 One Tree provides community engagement and outreach services that focus on early intervention, prevention and follow-up for victims of family and domestic violence.
 One Tree works with the Department of Child Protection and Family Support, MEEDAC, the Kiddies Corner playgroup, the Shire of Laverton and a range of service providers and community members to support families in this region.
 The service opened in April 2015 as an on-call safe house for women and children experiencing family and domestic violence or crisis, and promotes the safety and wellbeing of women and children in the Laverton community and surrounding area.
 One Tree provides community engagement and outreach services that focus on early intervention, prevention and follow-up for victims of family and domestic violence.